-Vice President, Animal Care Centers and Veterinary Services
+Senior Vice President, Animal Response, Care and Sanctuary

 Melissa Rubin is the Senior Vice President of Animal Response, Care, and Sanctuary at the Humane Society of the United States.
 She is responsible for the management of The HSUS's five animal care centers, The HSUS Animal Rescue Team and the Humane Society Veterinary Medical Association.

 Melissa is an attorney who joined The HSUS over 25 years ago as the assistant general counsel.
 Her involvement in animal protection began in 1983 when she founded Students for Animal Welfare, the first college animal protection organization at American University.
 Rubin received her degree in environmental science from American University and went on to obtain her Juris Doctor from the Washington College of Law.
 She has a certificate in non-profit business and management from Johns Hopkins University.

 Journalists seeking interviews with HSUS experts, please see our directory of media contacts.